 - Providing family support throughout treatment, pre-treatment, and post-op recovery (usually a span of six months).
 This support includes a fully subsidized apartment close to the hospital, as well as screening and prevention for all family members to prevent new cases of thalassemia.

 - Offering future transplants at a non-profit rate.

-- In 2008, a two-bed BMT unit was developed at the Children Hospital of the Pakistan Institute of Medical Sciences (PIMS) in Islamabad by joint collaboration of C2C and PIMS.
-This unit, the first one of this kind in a government hospital in Pakistan, is also performing screening and prevention in extended families.
+- A three-bed BMT unit at the Children's Hospital of the Pakistan Institute of Medical Sciences (PIMS) - Islamabad, the first one in a government hospital in Pakistan.

 - Preventive screening and counseling of over 2000 extended family members of Thalassemia major children.

 - Effective Family support program for patient undergoing BMT.

 - Local staff has now the capacity to perform BMT and the unit was handed over to PIMS in 2016.

 - Several scientific publications on international peer-reviewed journals, see Publications